anshumanv/voiceinator/README.md

 #### Note:

-The app uses language packs present in the system and thus the options to select different languages solely depend on the system you are running.
+The app uses language packs present in the system and thus the options to select different languages solely depend on the environment you are running.